NCTU-Math-Software/final_project-chen-yu-ye/README.md

 ***
 # Main concept of the program

-Add each ii^ii module 10^10 ,which the range of ii is from 1 to 1000.
+Add each ii^ii mod 10^10 ,which the range of ii is from 1 to 1000.
 ***
 # The recursive function "bigMod"